Planning with Unified Multimodal Models: Experiments

 \subsection{Data Scaling without Expert Demonstrations}

 In this section, we examine the data scalability of our planning system.
 While existing VLM baselines require expert-collected datasets to adapt their policies \citep{palm-e,enbodiedgpt}, our framework can be trained effectively on non-expert trajectories, where actions may be suboptimal.
 Figure~\ref{fig:data_scaling} compares scaling trends for Qwen2.5-VL-32B-Ins-CoT, BAGEL-VLM-CoT, and Uni-Plan.
-Despite relying only on non-expert data, Uni-Plan consistently achieves higher performance with fewer trajectories.
-In particular, just 500 trajectories are sufficient for Uni-Plan to reach strong performance, whereas VLMs fail to achieve competitive results even with four times as much data on \textit{FrozenLake} and \textit{Mini-BEHAVIOR}.
+Despite relying only on non-expert data, Uni-Plan consistently achieves higher performance with the same amount of data.
+In particular, just 500 trajectories are sufficient for Uni-Plan to reach strong performance, whereas VLMs fail to achieve competitive results even with four times as much data on 2D navigation tasks.